-Today, we headed down to The Lowry Theatre as a family of 4 for the first time ever.
-It was Syd’s first ever Theatre trip, and we went to see “Aleena’s Garden”.
+Today, we went to see Aleena’s Garden at The Lowry Theatre.
+It was Syd’s first ever Theatre trip, and all 4 of us went along.
 The show was described online as, “Aleena’s Garden’ is a sensory adventure for 0-3 year olds and their grown ups.
 Join Aleena as she tends to her garden from the first days of spring through to the snowy fun of winter with the help of some very special friends…

 This brand new show from Greater Manchester-based company Colour The Clouds is a perfect first theatre experience for very young children.
-Our young audience are encouraged to join in, touch and sing along as much or as little as they want to, while their grown-ups have the reassurance of knowing their little ones will be in a relaxed and gentle environment for their first theatre show.”
+Our young audience are encouraged to join in, touch and sing along as much or as little as they want to.
+While their grown-ups have the reassurance of knowing their little ones will be in a relaxed and gentle environment for their first theatre show.”

-Once the performance began, the children were asked to take a seat on the blanket on the floor, and adults could either sit with them, or sit on the seats around the edge of the blankets.
+Once the performance began, the children were asked to take a seat on the blanket on the floor.
+Adults could either sit with them, or sit on the seats around the edge of the blankets.
 I don’t want to give everything away, so I won’t go into too much detail about everything that happened during the performance.
 It is a sensory experience and a half though… Children are encouraged to sign along with Aleena as she takes you through a year in the life of her garden.
 There’s plenty for children to feel, see, hear and even smell.
-It really was brilliant, though.
+It really was brilliant.

 I’d say Aleena’s Garden is great for under 5’s, or those with special needs.
 I can imagine Sam’s special needs classmates, aged 3-6 years old would all really enjoy the experience.

 Syd absolutely loved her first trip to the theatre.
 She said the magic and the snow were her favourite parts.
 Sam was amazed by the flying bird, fireworks and the growing flowers.
-I’m not going to explain more about their favourite parts – you’ll have to experience it for yourself to fully understand and appreciate the magic of it!
+I’m not going to explain more about their favourite parts… You’ll have to experience it for yourself to fully understand and appreciate the magic of it!